AbsaOSS/ABRiS/README.md

 ## Usage

-ABRiS API is in it's most basic form almost identical to spark built-in support for avro, but it provides additional functionality.
-Mainly it's support of schema registry and also seamless integration with confluent avro data format.
+ABRiS API is in it's most basic form almost identical to spark built-in support for Avro, but it provides additional functionality.
+Mainly it's support of schema registry and also seamless integration with confluent Avro data format.

 The API consists of four spark sql expressions:
 * ```to_avro``` and ```from_avro``` used for normal avro payload